HenrikSZ/HenrikSZ/README.md

 Welcome to my GitHub Profile!

-My name is Henrik and I am a 2nd year CS Student at the University of Toronto Mississauga.
+My name is Henrik and I am a 2nd year CS Student at the University of Toronto Mississauga (UTM).
 Originally from Germany, I study in Canada as an International Scholar Award recipient.
+I am also Teaching Assisstant for CSC148 (Intro to CS) at UTM.

 ## What I know